robynge/small_position_analysis/README.md

 - Cash positions (MVRXX, DGCXX, etc.) are automatically excluded
 - Analysis uses daily frequency with weekly aggregations where appropriate
 - P&L calculations use position-weighted methodology
+- **Affiliation Check**: Positions with `affiliation check = 1` are excluded from small position analysis but still counted in statistical distributions
+- The consolidated data file is cached in memory for faster processing across multiple analyses

 ## Support